 Struggling to keep case law relating to subject matter eligibility organized?
 In February 2018, the United States Patent and Trademark Office (USPTO) released an improved Eligibility Quick Reference Sheet, providing patent practitioners with a useful tool for analyzing claims in view of 35 U.S.C. § 101 subject matter eligibility requirements.

-The U.S. Patent and Trademark Office (USPTO) is implementing eCommerce Modernization (eMod), as discussed at a Patent Quality Chat webinar on May 9, 2017 (click here for the webinar slides).
-Highlighted features and the status of the eMod project are described in a May 2017 Global IP Matters article.
+The U.S. Patent and Trademark Office (USPTO) is implementing eCommerce Modernization (eMod), as discussed at a USPTO Patent Quality Chat webinar on February 13, 2018 (click here for the webinar slides).
+Highlighted features of the eMod project are described in a May 2017 Global IP Matters article.
 This article provides an overview of the eMod project and focuses on updates to the eMod project as explained in the February webinar.

-The eMod project will provide a new interface, Patent Center, that combines EFS-Web and PAIR into a single interface for filing and managing patent applications.
+In general, the eMod project will provide a new interface, Patent Center, that combines EFS-Web and PAIR into a single interface for filing and managing patent applications.
 Benefits of Patent Center include an improved interface and improved processes for submitting, reviewing, and managing patent applications and increased application processing and publication accuracy.
-The Patent Center aims to be more efficient and have more functionality and features than EFS-Web and PAIR, including:
+Continue Reading Updates to USPTO eMod Project to Improve E-Filing/Managing Patent Applications

 We can take two valuable lessons from a recent decision of the Federal Circuit:

 - Review all check boxes on forms when filing a U.S. patent application; and

 - The United States Patent and Trademark Office is not to blame for deadlines falling on federal holidays.